-Alternate Use of Crisis Assistance Funds, 2605(c)(1)(C) 1.3 The funds reserved for winter crisis assistance that have not been expended by March 15 will be reprogrammed to: Heating assistance Weatherization assistance Cooling assistance Other (specify): funds are utilized for all eligible components Categorical Eligibility, 2605(b)(2)(A) - Assurance 2, 2605(c)(1)(A), 2605(b)(8A) - Assurance 8 1.4 Do you consider households categorically eligible if one household member receives one of the following categories of benefits in the left column below?
-X Yes No Program Cooling Heating Crisis Weatherization Temporary Assistance for Needy Families Yes Yes Yes Yes Supplemental Security Income Yes Yes Yes Yes Supplemental Nutrition Assistance Program Yes Yes Yes Yes Means-tested Veterans Programs Yes Yes Yes Yes 1.5 Do you automatically enroll households without a direct annual application?
-Yes ⋈ No 1.6 How do you ensure there is no difference in the treatment of categorically eligible households from those not receiving other public assistance when determining eligibility and benefit amounts?
-Texas provides Categorical Eligibility for SNAP, TANF, SSI and Means-Tested Veterans Programs.
+Alternate Use of Crisis Assistance Funds, 2605(c)(1)(C) 1.3 The funds reserved for winter crisis assistance that have not been expended by March 15 will be reprogrammed to: Heating assistance Weatherization assistance Cooling assistance Other (specify): funds are utilized for all eligible components Categorical Eligibility, 2605(b)(2)(A) - Assurance 2, 2605(c)(1)(A), 2605(b)(8A) - Assurance 8 1.4 Do you consider households categorically eligible if at least one household member receives at least one of the following categories of benefits in the left column below?
+X Yes No Program Cooling Heating Crisis Weatherization Temporary Assistance for Needy Families Yes Yes Yes Yes Supplemental Security Income Yes Yes Yes Yes Supplemental Nutrition Assistance Program Yes Yes Yes Yes Means-tested Veterans Programs Yes Yes Yes Yes 1.4a. - Provide your definition of categorical eligibility.
+Categorical Eligibility for CEAP benefits exists when at least one person in the Household receives assistance from: (1) SSI payments from the Social Security Administration; (2) Means Tested Veterans Program payments.
+See paragraph (37) of §6.2 of this chapter (relating to Definitions); (3) Supplemental Nutrition Assistance Program (SNAP); or

+1.6 How do you ensure there is no difference in the treatment of categorically eligible households from those not receiving other public assistance when determining eligibility and benefit amounts?
+Texas provides Categorical Eligibility for SNAP, TANF, SSI, and Means-Tested Veterans Programs.
 State rules have a provision that there is to be no difference in the treatment of Categorically Eligible Households.
-The Department has a system for persons to submit complaints, and the monitoring reviews would also note any differences in treatment of persons that are or are not Categorically Eligible. b
+The Department has a system for persons to submit complaints, and the monitoring reviews would also note any differences in treatment of persons that are or are not Categorically Eligible.